seantanyurong/personal-website-2.0/content/blog/pausing-and-reflecting.md

 ---
 external: false
-title: "Pausing and Reflecting."
+title: 'Pausing and Reflecting.'
-description: "To the drawing board."
+description: 'To the drawing board.'
 date: 2023-05-23
+draft: true
 ---

 A recent workshop I attended discussed the power of gaining clarity through penning down thoughts.